 Thank you for purchasing the Synthrotek RND kit!
 This is an easy to intermediate build.
 It is very important to get all the components properly soldered into the PCB in the correct placement.
 If you feel like you can handle it, please proceed!
 If not, get some help from a friend with experience or purchase a fully completed unit.

 Please build according to the BOM, and not these instructions or the pictures alone.
-Some components may have changed since these were written, or we may not be able to get the proper components in the pictures.
+Some components may have changed since these were written, or we may not be able to get the exact looking components in the pictures.

 Logic Board Resistors & Diodes